oracle-livelabs/oci/faaas/review-fusion-env/review-fusion-env.md

 * This lab requires login to a new cloud account with the credentials provided.

 ## Task 1: Get Started
-1. If you are logged-in, then log out of your workshop account.
+1. If you are logged in, then log out of your workshop account.
 Click on the Profile icon at the top right-hand corner of the screen.
-Click on **Sign out** to logout of the account.
+Click on **Sign out** to log out of the account.

   ![Cloud account signout](images/cloud-account-signout.png)

 2. Navigate to https://cloud.oracle.com
-3. Use **Faaasproduction33** tenancy to login to cloud portal.
+3. Use **Faaasproduction33** tenancy to log in to the cloud portal.
 4. Select **Default** identity domain.
-5. Enter the Username/password (will be provided in the lab) and click **Sign In**.
+5. Enter the Username/password (which will be provided in the lab) and click **Sign In**.

 ## Task 2: Subscription
 1. Goto the **Quick Actions** under **Applications** tab and click on **View subscriptions**